 It’s clear that Putin’s Russia, and possibly others outside the U.S., attempted to fuck with the American public in the 2016 election.
 You have probably read more than me on this problem.
 I just scan the headlines now.
 Waiting for a smoking gun doesn’t mean you have to become obsessed.

 The methodology for fucking with us has been called Fake News.
-The term, of course, has been co-opted by Donald Trump, but the original definition of “Fake News” was connected to the fact that people or groups were creating websites that seemed like they were legitimate sites like ABCNews or CNN or what have you then they’d post made up crap about the discovery of female viagra that guarantees vaginal orgasms for all; or maybe some fake study about a special pill that gives men control of their boners for 24-hours at a time and allows them to have multiple orgasms.
+The term, of course, has been co-opted by Donald Trump, but the original definition of “Fake News” was connected to the fact that people or groups were creating websites that seemed like they were legitimate sites like ABCNews or CNN or what have you then they’d post made up crap about the discovery of female viagra that guarantees vaginal orgasms for all; or maybe some fake “study” about a special pill that gives men control of their boners for 24-hours at a time and allows them to have multiple orgasms and fill a quart jug with their semen by the end of the night.

-Fake news was an expansion to the Internet of spam like those letters you get about your boobs or your penis (or both).
-The idea expanded from falsey Internet sites to fake tweets, fake posts to Facebook and what not.
+Fake news was an expansion to the Internet of spam like those letters you get about your secret wish for your boobs or your penis (or both).
 It was only a matter of time for folks to figure out you didn’t just have to lie about growing naughty bits.
+The idea expanded from Falsey Internet sites to fake tweets and fake Facebook posts, and what not.

 And since we’re a global community now, it’s really awesome that eastern Europeans and the Russians have gotten into the game.
 It’s just sad that so many Americans are gullible and uninformed.
 It’s a game folks.
 They’re fucking with you in order to make money.